aeolusguan/NMRF/README.md

 ## :new: Updates

-[2024/06/18] We remove dependency on the cumbersome super-pixel guided disparity downsample and slightly better results.
+[2024/06/18] We remove dependency on the cumbersome super-pixel guided disparity downsample and achieve slightly better results.

 ## Installation

 Our code is developed on Ubuntu 20.04 using Python 3.8 and PyTorch 1.13.
 Please note that the code has only been tested with these specified versions.
 We recommend using [conda]((https://www.anaconda.com/distribution/)) for the installation of dependencies: